If you want to use stand-up comedy techniques in your speeches, lectures and presentations to give you a real edge with your audiences…

 Here’s what you need to know…

-Not only have you been misled in that regard, but you have also most likely have been hoodwinked to believe that the “techniques” that you need for getting laughs in stand-up comedy or public speaking are vastly different than the mere pedestrian “techniques” that you use to get laughs when you are around friends and family.
+In fact, the “techniques” you need for getting laughs in stand-up comedy or public speaking are not so different from the “pedestrian techniques” you use to get laughs around friends and family.
+Don’t be hoodwinked into thinking otherwise.

 Let’s start with some questions that I want you to answer: